tsgrissom/PotterPlus/README.md

 # BetterPotter

-Latest test with **Magic 7.7.5** on **Spigot 1.14.4**
+Latest test with [**Magic 7.7.6 Snapshot**](http://jenkins.elmakers.com/view/Plugins/job/MagicPlugin/) on **Spigot 1.14.4**

 > The goal of BetterPotter is to create a set of extensible and flexible configurations for NathanWolf's Magic plugin.
-I am constantly striving to keep these configurations up-to-date with the latest Harry Potter canon while still being well-balanced for Harry Potter servers to use and build upon.
+I am constantly striving to keep these configurations up-to-date with the latest Harry Potter canon while still being well-balanced for Harry Potter Minecraft servers to use and build upon.

 Visit the [wiki](https://github.com/grisstyl/BetterPotter/wiki) for more information.